Education Fellowships

 • Develop and lead interactive outdoor programs for diverse audiences, including K-12 students, youth, and adults,

-• Develop and deliver educational tours for adults in and around RMNP,
+• Develop and deliver educational bus tours for adults in and around RMNP,

-• Create educational and promotional materials for Conservancy programs in a variety of media (print, digital audio/video, or in-person),
+• Create outreach and promotional materials for Conservancy programs,

 • Drive and/or ride in Conservancy-owned and government-owned vehicles, including the Conservancy’s 14-passenger bus/van,